marcosegborges/ffmpeg/readme.md

 Instagram: [@marcosegborges](https://www.instagram.com/marcosegborges/) and [@musikasia_flute](https://www.instagram.com/musikasia_flute/).

-Let me know if there's anything I can explain in more detail, but don't ask me for help installing things, just google it!
+Let me know if there is anything I can explain in more detail, but do not ask me for help to install  things.
+Just google it!